TheTrumpetist27/TheTrumpetist27/README.md

 ## Welcome!

 ### 👋 It's a pleasure to meet you!
 I'm Kian.
-I'm a student for front-end webdevelopement.
+I'm a student for Software/web-developement.
 I am 19 years old and I live in the Netherlands.
 - 👀 I’m interested in al kinds of stuff and tools for webdevelopement.
 - 🌱 I’m currently learning about the wondrous world of **JavaScript**.
 - 📫 How to reach me: You can reach me through my [LinkedIn](https://www.linkedin.com/in/kian-bruyenberg/) page.